Ryael/neon-shore/README.md

 - [WAVE WebAIM](https://wave.webaim.org/) - Used to check accessibility.
 - [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - Used to check performance, SEO, accessibility, and best practices.
 - [Mozilla Firefox Developer Tools](https://www.mozilla.org/en-US/firefox/new/) - Used to check and test the project.
-- [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) - Used to create the Multi Device Website Mockup image.
 - [Google Fonts](https://fonts.google.com/) - Fonts were imported from here.
 - [Font Awesome](https://fontawesome.com/) - Icons are used from here.
 - [Favicon.io](https://favicon.io/) - Used to create a favicon.
 - [ShareX](https://getsharex.com/) - Used to take screenshots and gifs.

 ## Credits

-- [GeeksForGeeks](https://www.geeksforgeeks.org/) - Has some of the best Djano and Python tutorials and walkthrough projects, which were an incredible help.
-- [Videezy](https://www.videezy.com/abstract/50298-futuristic-globe-world-earth-planet-in-cyberspace-with-binary-code) - Videezy is the go to place for lovely, high quality videos that are free to use even commericially with just good attribution.
-It's exactly where I found the holographic rotating planet earth.

-- [BattleScribe](https://www.battlescribe.net) - This website of course was inspired by none other than BattleScribe.
-This is what motivated me and have me an inkling of an idea of how to build it, although it still requires a lot more work, I believe my work is cut out for me.

 - [Jeremy (CodePen)](https://codepen.io/thefewunshaken/details/BEBYLd) - This was the only example of dynamically changing text I could find handled via vanilla JavaScript, which was what I utilised for this project.
 Not much was changed, because not much could have been changed whilst keeping the entire functionality.
 It's a very simple but powerful tool.